 When the student declares her pregnancy, the UNC Radiation Safety Office will be notified so the student may be counseled by the Radiation Safety Officer and enrolled in the appropriate monitoring procedure.
 Each student should receive a copy of the UNC Pregnant Radiation Worker Procedure during fall semester orientation.
 If a student does not have a copy, she should notify the Program Director so a copy can be provided.

-A student can voluntarily withdraw her disclosure of pregnancy in writing at any time.
+A student can voluntarily withdraw her disclosure of pregnancy at any time.
 The program does not modify a student’s educational experience unless required by governing bodies for compliance with radiation exposure limits.

 In the case of serious illness or injury, permission to continue in the program is contingent on: a) a written statement from a qualified physician confirming the student’s ability to continue clinical and didactic studies (such a statement may be required as often as may be deemed appropriate and reasonable by the Division Director) and b) the judgment of the Clinical Coordinator that the student can carry out his/her assigned clinical education responsibilities without hazard to patients, self, or others.

 For students to maintain their own health, it is necessary to have adequate health insurance coverage.
 Expenses related to injuries related to clinical activities performed at the University of North Carolina Hospitals or at other clinical affiliates may not be covered by the student health fee.
 UNC-CH offers arrangements for group health insurance coverage including major medical benefits to enrolled single and married students, their spouses and children.
-This plan has been specially tailored to the needs of the student population and to coordinate with the Student Health Service in ways that are generally not true of other insurance plans.
+This plan has been specially tailored to the needs of the student population and to coordinate UNC Campus Health in ways that are generally not true of other insurance plans.

 Students are required, as a condition of matriculation, to purchase this or comparable coverage by the beginning of the fall semester.
 If a student chooses NOT to purchase this particular plan, he or she must provide proof of comparable coverage at the time of matriculation.
 A copy of the insurance policy certificate page showing that the student is covered and indicating inclusive dates of coverage is required in lieu of purchase of the University sponsored plan.
 The student should provide documentation of appropriate coverage by the start of each fall semester.

-Students working in radiologic science must comply with regulations and guidelines to prevent exposure to body fluids and potentially infectious materials.
-The Division follows the infection control policies of our clinical affiliates and those specified by the UNC School of Medicine and the UNC Student Health Service.
+Students working in Radiologic Science must comply with regulations and guidelines to prevent exposure to body fluids and potentially infectious materials.
+The Division follows the infection control policies of our clinical affiliates and those specified by the UNC School of Medicine and the UNC Campus Health.
 If a student is exposed to blood or body fluids or to an infectious disease, he or she must report immediately to the Student Health Service and report the exposure to the Clinical Coordinator or Division Director.
-Each case will be investigated and appropriate steps will be followed within the guidelines at the assigned clinical location and the UNC Student Health Services.
+Each case will be investigated and appropriate steps will be followed within the guidelines at the assigned clinical location and the UNC Campus Health.
 Additional guidelines regarding procedures for handling exposure to blood-borne pathogens will be distributed as it becomes available.
 Expenses incurred as a result of exposure are the responsibility of the student.

-All students must submit immunization records to the Student Health Service and the Division office by the start of summer session 1 of the first year.
+All students must submitto UNC Campus Health and the Division office by the start of summer session 1 of the first year.
 Additional vaccinations and/or immunity tests may be required at other times.
-Failure to complete proper immunization or testing will result in suspension of the student from clinical activities until he or she is in compliance.
+Failure to complete proper immunization or testing will result in suspension of the student from clinical activities until compliance is met.